Icinga/icinga2/doc/7-icinga-template-library.md

 #### <a id="plugin-contrib-command-yum"></a> yum

-The plugin `yum` is used to check the YUM package management system for package updates.
-To differentiate between security and normal updates it requires the YUM security plugin installed.
-It is provied by `Christoph Anton Mitterer` on [https://github.com](https://github.com/calestyo/check_yum).
+The plugin [check_yum](https://github.com/calestyo/check_yum) is used to check the YUM package management system for package updates.
+The plugin requires the `yum-plugin-security` package to differentiate between security and normal updates.

 Custom attributes passed as [command parameters](3-monitoring-basics.md#command-passing-parameters):